We have all been taught in school about the natural cycles of the earth.

 SPREAD THE WORD

 Stop fighting against the CO2 zealots who believe, for various reasons, that we are producing man-made global warming.
 Their ignorance can't be helped.
-Just tell them "it's the sun, stupid" and move on.
+You know the sun controls the temperature of the planet so just tell them "it's the sun, stupid" and move on.

 As for the rest of your friends, start fighting for the continued replenishment of atmospheric carbon to help restore the natural balance.